Six dead and more than 50 rescued after boat carrying migrants sinks in Channel

 Those on board were transferred to Dover with survivors from another RNLI operation also on the boat, the statement said.

-According to the prefecture, at least 37 people were also collected by French boats and three by a British chartered ship.
+According to the French authorities, at least 37 people were also collected by French boats and three by a British chartered ship.

 The five deceased people are being taken to the port in Calais.